Aboriginal Culture Discovery

 • Understand rainforest plants used for food and medicine

-• Learn to throw a spear to catch your own food and then cook it
+• Learn to throw a spear and observe how Indigenous guides catch their own food

 • Observe how tradition and modernity combine in Aboriginal peoples’ lives